 You get out of bed and almost fall over, swearing you stepped on a nail that somehow was standing vertically on its head.
 You hobble around the house as flat footed as possible, careful not to strike your heel, where the pain is most potent.
 What the heck is wrong with my feet?
-You wonder.

 You’ll hear all kinds of answers from all different kinds of experts.
 But here’s the bottom line on what’s happening: the ball of your foot and the heel of your foot are moving away from each other at either an unnatural distance or in an unnatural manner, with each step you take.
 The result is over-stretching and often tearing of the shock-absorbing plantar fascia, which extends from your heel to the ball of your foot.
 This terrible condition has become known as plantar fasciitis.